Great Expectations: the travel issue

 We have shared key insights uncovered at our Brand Leaders’ event, where we discussed the barriers to transformation that the industry must overcome, together with senior leaders from Japan Airlines, Holiday Extras, Eurostar, Trainline and Bristol Airport.

-This autumn we conducted some additional quantitative research, asking 1154 UK holidaymakers for their point of view on the travel service and experience provided by brands.
+Last autumn we conducted some additional quantitative research, asking 1154 UK holidaymakers for their point of view on the travel service and experience provided by brands.
 We explored loyalty and trust, including which brands they considered most reliable and reputable, getting an understanding of their expectations, to help identify the frustrations and improvements which could make all the difference to their journey.

 To read the full report please click here.